-The Eagle Materials Cement EVP, the subsidiary cement company Presidents, and his/her direct reports will be participants in the plan.
-Additional participants who have management responsibilities or are in a professional capacity that can measurably impact earnings may be recommended by subsidiary cement company presidents subject to the approval of the Eagle Materials Cement EVP and the Eagle Materials CEO.
+The Eagle EVP-Cement/Aggregates and Concrete, the subsidiary cement company Presidents, and his/her direct reports will be participants in the Plan.
+Additional participants who have management responsibilities or are in a professional capacity that can measurably impact earnings may be recommended by subsidiary cement company Presidents, subject to the approval of the Eagle EVP-Cement/Aggregates and Concrete and the Eagle CEO.
 The addition of new participants will not affect the total pool available but will in effect dilute the potential bonuses of the original participants.

 A participant must be an exempt salaried manager or professional.
 No hourly or non-exempt employee may participate.
-Participants in this plan may not participate in any other company incentive plan with monetary awards, except for the Cement Companies Long Term Compensation program, the Eagle Materials Long Term Compensation Program and the Eagle Materials Special Situation Program.
+Participants in this plan may not participate in any other company incentive plan with monetary awards, except for the Cement Companies Long-Term Compensation Program, the Eagle Materials Long-Term Compensation Program and the Eagle Materials Special Situation Program.

-3. Allocation of Pool
+4. Allocation of Pool

-The subsidiary cement company Presidents will be eligible for 20%-30% of the pool funded from their respective subsidiary company.
+The Eagle EVP-Cement/Aggregates and Concrete will be eligible for 20% - 25% of the total of all subsidiary cement pools which percentage shall be recommended by the CEO and shall be approved by the Committee.
+The subsidiary cement company Presidents will be eligible for 20% - 30% of the pool funded from their respective subsidiary company which percentage shall be recommended by the Eagle EVP-Cement/Aggregates and Concrete and approved by the Eagle CEO.
 The subsidiary cement company Presidents will recommend the distribution of the remainder of their subsidiary company pool.
-The participants in the plan and their percentage of the pool will require approval of the Eagle Materials Cement EVP and Eagle Materials CEO at the beginning of the fiscal year for which the bonus is being earned.
+For each participant in the Plan, the maximum annual bonus award opportunity is represented by the percentage of the applicable pool assigned to such participant.
+The participants in the Plan and their percentage of the pool will require approval of the Eagle EVP-Cement/Aggregates and Concrete and Eagle Materials CEO (except for the Eagle EVP-Cement/Aggregates and Concrete and his percentage which shall be approved by the Committee) at the beginning of the fiscal year for which the bonus is being earned.
 For example:

 Participant % of Pool Available

+Eagle EVP-Cement/Aggregates and Concrete 20%

-Company President 27%
+Company President 26%

 Plant Manager 15%

-Vice President, Sales 13%
+Vice President, Sales 12%

-Vice President, Finance 9%
+Vice President, Finance 8%

 Production Manager 7%

 Maintenance Manager 7%

-Executive Vice President 22%
+Others 5%

 Total 100%

-The subsidiary cement company President's bonus opportunity will be 50% specific, objective goals and 50% discretionary as determined by Eagle Materials Cement EVP taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
-All participants in the plan must have the ability to significantly affect the performance of the subsidiary company by achieving measurable, quantifiable, objectives.
-The subsidiary cement company Presidents will determine the objective and discretionary balance of bonus opportunities for the participants in their companies, subject to approval by Eagle Materials Cement EVP and Eagle Materials CEO.
+The subsidiary cement company President's bonus opportunity shall be 50% specific, objective goals and 50% discretionary taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
+All participants in the Plan must have the ability to significantly affect the performance of the subsidiary company by achieving measurable, quantifiable, objectives.
+The subsidiary cement company Presidents will determine the objective and discretionary balance of bonus opportunities for the other participants in their companies, subject to approval by the Eagle EVP-Cement/Aggregates and Concrete and Eagle Materials CEO.

-4. Objective Criteria
+5. Objective Criteria